carpentries/workshop-template/README.md

 3.  **[Jekyll][jekyll]**.
     You can install this by running `gem install jekyll`.

-If you want to run `bin/workshop_check.py` (which is invoked by `make workshop-check`) to check for common errors in your workshop's home page, you must have Python 3 installed.
+You can check the formatting of your header by running `bin/workshop_check.py` (which is invoked by `make workshop-check`).
-You will also need the [PyYAML][pyyaml] module.
+You must have Python 3 installed in order to do this, and you will also need the [PyYAML][pyyaml] module.

 ## Setting Up a Separate Repository for Learners